jk1333/vertexai_llm/README.md

 # Vertex AI LLM tester

 ## Brief
-In this sample, you'll learn how to create LLM dashboard using Google Cloud LLM, Image API and streamlit
+In this sample, you'll learn how to create LLM dashboard using Google Cloud LLM, Imagen API and streamlit

 ## Steps for setting
 ```